OkaeriPoland/okaeri-configs/yaml-bukkit/README.md

 ## Usage

-Please use BukkitConfigurer as your configurer:
+Please use YamlBukkitConfigurer as your configurer:
 ```java
 // default ('# ', '\n')
 new YamlBukkitConfigurer()